-Before 1 April 2017, the RBF board was responsible for the governance of the RBF (the Scheme).
-From 1 April 2017, the Superannuation Commission (the Commission) has fiduciary responsibility for, and oversees the administration of, the Scheme.
-The day-to-day running of the Scheme is managed by the Commission as part of the Tasmanian Department of Treasury and Finance.
+The Superannuation Commission (the Commission) has fiduciary responsibility for, and oversees the administration of, the Scheme.
+The day-to-day running of the Scheme is managed by the Office of the Superannuation Commission, within the Tasmanian Department of Treasury and Finance.